 The stability analysis framework has only recently been generalised from model applications to QCD \cite{Motta:2023pks,Motta:2024agi}.
-Although agnostic in general, our specific formulation of the framework made necessary by the added layer of complexity of QCD relied on the specific shape of the perturbations (what we called the ``test-function'').
-Furthermore, we were only able to apply the analysis to a very limited region of the phase diagram, namely the left spinodal line.
-The details are explained in Refs.~\cite{Motta:2023pks,Motta:2024agi}, here we just note that the shape of our test-functions has constraints, which we can only exactly enforce in this region.
-These shortcomings notwithstanding, the general methodology of stability analysis is still highly promising and its first application to a simple truncation of QCD \cite{Motta:2024agi} shows the tendency to create inhomogeneous condensates.
+Although agnostic in general, the QCD formulation of the framework relied on the specific shape of the perturbations (what is called the ``test-function'').
+Furthermore, so far, it has been possible to be applied to a very limited region of the phase diagram, namely the left spinodal line.
+The details are explained in Refs.~\cite{Motta:2023pks,Motta:2024agi}, here we just note that the shape of { the test-functions has constraints, which one can exactly enforce only in this region.
+Thus, although this version of the stability analysis is very promising and has led to first evidence of a inhomogeneous phase in a simple truncation of QCD \cite{Motta:2024agi}, it suffers somewhat from these limitations.

-In this letter, we overcome these shortcomings by introducing a novel technique to perform a stability analysis.
-This new method is applicable to any theory, including simple models, arbitrary truncations of QCD but also effective theories in solid state physics.
-The technique does not depend on any test-functions, and it is not restricted to any region of the phase diagram.
+In this letter, we overcome these shortcomings by introducing an alternative and novel technique to perform a stability analysis. } The technique does not depend on any test-functions, and it is not restricted to any region of the phase diagram.
 It is based on a well-known method to identify the second-order homogeneous phase boundaries, namely calculating the chiral susceptibility (see e.g. Refs.~\cite{Qin_2011,Zhao:2006br}).
-However, by performing a chiral rotation to the quark fields, we are able to compute an \textit{inhomogeneous chiral susceptibility} and determine when the symmetric solution is unstable with respect to inhomogeneous chiral symmetry breaking.
+However, by performing a space-dependent chiral rotation of the quark fields, we are able to compute an \textit{inhomogeneous chiral susceptibility} and determine when the symmetric solution is unstable with respect to inhomogeneous chiral symmetry breaking.

-The outline of the {Letter} is as follows.
-In the next section we will introduce this idea in the context of NJL.
-We show how it reproduces previous results.
-We then move to generalise it to QCD and show first proof-of-principle results in a simple truncation.
-Discussions and conclusions follow.